mariasrap/Kernel_Challenge_MVA/README.md

 ```

-You can also find the notebook version for a more clear view.
+Note that you will need the precomputed kernel matrix from the file 'RWK_Labeled_4200.pkl'.You can also find the notebook version for a more clear view.